Boro Kuthi

-Boro Kuthi (বড়কুঠি) is a historic building in Rajshahi, Bangladesh built by Dutch traders in eighteenth century.
+Boro Kuthi (বড়কুঠি) is a historic building in Rajshahi, Bangladesh built by Dutch traders in the eighteenth century.
 The building was also used as the first administrative center for Rajshahi University.
-The building is now under the Ministry of Cultural affairs to preserve as a cultural heritage, and planned to turn as a museum.
+The building is now under the Ministry of Cultural Affairs to preserve as a cultural heritage, and planned to be turned into a museum.

 History

 Located on the bank of Padma river, it is believed to be built by Dutch traders during first of eighteen century.
 During that period several other building such at Motihar kuthi were constructed in the area for silk and indigo trading.
 When Dutch traders left India after the fall of Nawab Siraj ud-Daulah in 1757, they handed over the building to British East India Company.
 The company later sold the building to Robert Watson and Company in 1833.
 After the British left in 1947, the building was used as government's supply center.
-In 1953, the building was handed over to newly started Rajshahi University to use as its administrative building.
+In 1953, the building was handed over to newly started Rajshahi University to be used as its administrative building.
 The building was handed over again to the Ministry of Cultural Affairs to preserve as a heritage site of the city.